credential-handler/chapi.io/developers/wallets/index.md

 ## Wallet Registration

-Wallets need to be registered with the browser as a Credential Handler in order to store or retrieve Verifiable Credentials.
+Wallets need to be registered with the browser as a Credential Handler in order to store or retrieve Verifiable Credentials on the Web.

 ### 1. Import the CHAPI Polyfill into your wallet app
 If you're developing on Node.js, add the credential-handler-polyfill library to your project.
 You can also install the web-credential-handler helper library to simplify your code.